Home / Faculties / Vandna Gokhroo

 Research work in the group of Prof. Hema Ramachandran: Experiments using laser-cooled Rb atoms.

-My research area is based on experiments with laser-cooled atoms to understand the fundamental aspects in physics e.g. atom-light interaction.
+• Her research area is based on experiments with laser-cooled atoms to understand fundamental aspects of physics, such as atom-light interactions.

-Atoms at room temperature move with a mean speed of a few hundreds of meters per second.
-These high-velocities result in frequent collisions with walls and with other atoms and also in the spectral line broadening.
-The motion or temperature of the atoms can be reduced to the sub-milliKelvin regime or even lower using the laser beams of the appropriate frequency.
-Slow atoms are extremely useful in exploring quantum optics, precision experiments, etc.
+• Atoms at room temperature move with mean speeds of a few hundred meters per second.
+These high velocities result in frequent collisions with walls and other atoms, as well as spectral line broadening.
+Using laser beams of appropriate frequencies, the motion or temperature of atoms can be reduced to the sub-milliKelvin regime or even lower.
+Such slow atoms are extremely useful for exploring quantum optics, precision measurements, and related areas.

-I have also worked on experiments with laser-cooled atoms near a sub-wavelength diameter fiber namely optical nanofiber.
-Such a system has unique advantages to study a variety of atomic physics experiments at ultralow powers and also has future applications in quantum technologies.
+• She has also worked on experiments involving laser-cooled atoms near a sub-wavelength diameter fiber, namely an optical nanofiber.
+This system offers unique advantages for studying a variety of atomic physics experiments at ultralow powers and has promising future applications in quantum technologies.